We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Simple coconut milk.
-This full fat coconut milk contains no sweeteners, thickeners, or preservatives.
+- Simple coconut milk: This full fat coconut milk contains no sweeteners, thickeners, or preservatives.

-- Coconut milk powder.
-Add Native Forest’s coconut milk powder to coffee, soups, and baked goods.
+- Coconut milk powder: Add Native Forest’s coconut milk powder to coffee, soups, and baked goods.

 Here are some delicious paleo products made by Purely Elizabeth:

-LesserEvil is a snack brand that makes a variety of delicious products that cater to people following the paleo diet.
+LesserEvil is a snack brand that makes delicious snack foods that cater to people following the paleo diet.

 Let’s face it, even people on the paleo diet need a sweet treat now and then.
 Thankfully, Base Culture is a company that specializes in making paleo-approved desserts and baked goods.

 Their sweeter baked goods like banana breads and brownies are a suitable choice for a paleo dessert while their nutrient-dense breads can be used to make paleo-friendly sandwiches.

 Here are some Base Culture products that every paleo dieter needs in their fridge or freezer (yes, these products must be kept cool to maintain freshness):